nusco/narjillos/backlog.md

 * Each body segment's amplitude is genetically determined
 * Narjillo's skewing is genetically determined
+* Whole-body size gene
 * View Narjillo's evolutionary path
-* Whole-body size gene
 * Bullet-proof genome with a Chromosome class (for documentation, tool building and checking min and max values, for avoiding divisions by 0 and other potential issues)
+* DNA analyzer program
+* DNA diff program (based on DNA analyzer)
+* Sexual reproduction
+* Sexual reproduction is optional
+* Prevent DNA strands that are too different from mixing to favor speciation? (maybe bad idea b/c of deleterious mutations in small population)

 ###Ostetrician